Ergodic SDEs on submanifolds and related numerical sampling schemes: Numerical scheme sampling the conditional measure on

+Therefore, for a fixed (large) total sample number $n$, we can conclude that the optimal upper bound in (\ref{thm-estimate-scheme-by-h-n}) is $\mathcal{O}(n^{-\frac{2}{3}})$ and is achieved when $h=\mathcal{O}(n^{-\frac{1}{3}})$.
+We refer to~\cite{conv-time-averaging} for related discussions. \end{remark} In applications, the conditional probability measure $\mu_1$ often satisfies the following Poincar{\'e} inequality~\cite{zhang-lelievre-pathwise2018}

+for all $\,f : \Sigma\rightarrow \mathbb{R}$ such that the right hand side of the above inequality is finite, where $K>0$ is the Poincar{\'e} constant, $\mathcal{L}$ is the infinitesimal generator (\ref{generator-l-mu1-intro}), and the identity (\ref{integration-by-part-mu1}) in Remark~\ref{rmk-3} has been used.
+Under this condition, the mean square error estimate in Theorem~\ref{thm-estimate-scheme-on-submanifold} can be improved (i.e., the constant in front of the $\mathcal{O}(T^{-1})$ term is small when $K$ is large) and we have the following corollary (The proof is in Appendix~\ref{app-sec-numerical}). \begin{corollary} Under the same assumptions in Theorem~\ref{thm-estimate-scheme-on-submanifold} and further assuming that $\mu_1$ satisfies the Poincar{\'e} inequality (\ref{poincare-inequality-mu1}), we have

-Therefore, the third conclusion follows readily from (\ref{diff-hatfn-f-by-psi-pathwise}) and (\ref{sum-of-mi-pathwise}). \end{proof} \begin{remark} The idea of using the mapping $\Theta$ in the constraint step of the numerical scheme (\ref{micro-scheme-initial-repeat}) is motivated by the softly constrained (reversible) dynamics (\ref{dynamics-v-soft}).
+where $C_1$ is any constant larger than $1$, the constant $C_2$ depends on the choice of $C_1$ but is independent of both $h$ and $n$. \end{corollary} \begin{remark}[Non-reversible schemes] The idea of using the map $\Theta$ in the constraint step of the numerical scheme (\ref{micro-scheme-initial-repeat}) is motivated by the softly constrained (reversible) dynamics (\ref{dynamics-v-soft}).
 It is natural to consider whether certain ``non-reversible'' numerical scheme can be obtained using the same idea.
 In fact, let $A\in \mathbb{R}^{d\times d}$ be a constant skew-symmetric matrix such that $A^T=-A$.
 The softly constrained (non-reversible) dynamics

 indeed has the same invariant measure $\mu^{\epsilon}$ in (\ref{mu-eps}).
 Based on this fact, a reasonable guess of the ``non-reversible'' numerical scheme that samples the conditional measure $\mu_1$ is the multiscale method of (\ref{dynamics-v-soft-non-reversible}), i.e.,